gevent/gevent/doc/intro.rst

 information.

 The Libev API is available under :mod:`gevent.core` module.
-Note, that the callbacks supplied to libev API are run in the :class:`Hub` greenlet and thus cannot use synchronous gevent API.
-It is possible to use asynchronous API there, like :func:`spawn` and :meth:`Event.set`.
+Note, that the callbacks supplied to the libev API are run in the :class:`Hub` greenlet and thus cannot use the synchronous gevent API.
+It is possible to use the asynchronous API there, like :func:`spawn` and :meth:`Event.set`.

 Cooperative multitasking
 ------------------------

 The greenlets all run in the same OS thread and are scheduled cooperatively.
-This means that until a particular greenlet gives up control, by calling a blocking function that will switch to the :class:`Hub`, other greenlets won't get a chance to run.
-It is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive or calling blocking I/O functions that bypass libev event loop.
+This means that until a particular greenlet gives up control, (by calling a blocking function that will switch to the :class:`Hub`), other greenlets won't get a chance to run.
+It is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive, or when calling blocking I/O functions that bypass the libev event loop.

-Synchronizing access to the objects shared across the greenlets is unnecessary in most cases, thus :class:`Lock` and :class:`Semaphore` classes although present aren't used as often.
+Synchronizing access to objects shared across the greenlets is unnecessary in most cases, thus :class:`Lock` and :class:`Semaphore` classes, although present, aren't used very often.
 Other abstractions from threading and multiprocessing remain useful in the cooperative world:

-- :class:`Event` allows to wake up a number of greenlets that are calling :meth:`Event.wait` method.
+- :class:`Event` allows one to wake up a number of greenlets that are calling :meth:`Event.wait` method.
 - :class:`AsyncResult` is similar to :class:`Event` but allows passing a value or an exception to the waiters.
 - :class:`Queue` and :class:`JoinableQueue`.